Jaxydog/Lodestone/README.md

 /** An item that is loaded at runtime. */ public class LoadedItem extends Item implements CommonLoaded {

     // Required for all instances of `Loaded`.
-Allow Lodestone to sort registered values by mod identifier.
+Allows Lodestone to group registered values by mod identifier.
     @Override
     public Identifier getLoaderId() {
         return Identifier.of("your_mod", "your_item");